awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 **Request doesn't include Accept\-Encoding: gzip**
 If the `Accept-Encoding` header is missing from the request, CloudFront serves uncompressed content\.
 If the `Accept-Encoding` header includes additional values such as `deflate` or `sdch`, CloudFront removes them before forwarding the request to the origin server\.

+**Request that uses HTTP 1\.0**
+If a request to CloudFront uses HTTP 1\.0, CloudFront removes the `Accept-Encoding` header and serves uncompressed content\.

 **CloudFront is busy**
 In rare cases, when a CloudFront edge location is unusually busy, some files might not be compressed\.